inetss/django-skeleton/docs/dokku.md

 dokku letsencrypt acme
 ```

-The project is now accessible at <https://acme.com>
+The project is now accessible at <https://acme.com>.

 ## Update production site

-**PLEASE NOTE:** You don't normally need to update the production site manually, as Gitlab CI does that automatically on every Git push.
+### ATTENTION: The production site is updated automatically!

+The production site is updated automatically from `master` branch with Gitlab CI: <https://git.acme.com/acme/acme/pipelines>

+This is configured in `.gitlab-ci.yml` file in the project root.

+### Manual update

+Please only use this if Gitlab CI is disabled or broken.

 In a local operator copy: